Guidelines for Players, Parents & Team Managers

 The Role of Parents

-• Stay informed: Follow your team on Match Centre or the KDTA Facebook page to know where matches are played each week.
+• Follow your team on Match Centre and the K&DTA Facebook page to know where matches are played each week.

-• Player availability: If your child can’t play, it’s your responsibility to find a fill-in and notify the team manager as early as possible.
+• If your child can’t play, it’s your responsibility to find a fill-in and notify the team manager as early as possible.

-• What to bring: Players should wear neat sports clothes (shorts with pockets are ideal), sport shoes, and (where available) a club uniform.
+• Players should wear neat sports clothes (shorts with pockets are ideal), sport shoes, and (where available) a club uniform.
 Bring a drink bottle, hat, and sunscreen in warmer months.

 • Sections 1–3: One parent per team must supervise.